Alexander McClay Williams: Trial and execution

 At his trial, which took place in early January 1931, Williams was represented by William Ridley, the first black lawyer admitted to the Bar of Delaware County.
 Ridley was only paid $10 to both investigate the evidence and defend Williams, and he had 10 weeks to build his defense alone, without help from any other counsel.
 Williams also faced an all-white jury at trial consisting of nine men and three women.

-Williams did not take the stand at his trial, and rather than proving his innocence, his defense attorneys focused on attempting to convince the jury to recommend mercy and sentence Williams to life imprisonment instead of the death penalty.
+Williams did not take the stand at his trial, and rather than proving his innocence, his defense attorney focused on attempting to convince the jury to recommend mercy and sentence Williams to life imprisonment instead of the death penalty.
 Williams' attorneys argued for mercy on the basis of his young age, but Judge Fronefield instructed the jury to reject his defense's age plea.
 At the conclusion of his one-day trial, the jury deliberated for four hours before finding Williams guilty of first-degree murder.
 He was sentenced to death.
 After the judge handed down the death sentence, Williams shouted in court that he had been promised he would not be executed if he confessed.

 Williams did not appeal his verdict or death sentence, but he did submit an application before the state pardon and paroles board for a commutation.
 In mid-April 1931, Governor Gifford Pinchot initially scheduled Williams' execution to take place on May 11, but due to a member of the board being terminally ill and unable to participate in the hearing for Williams' application, Governor Pinchot granted Williams respite, delaying the execution until the board could convene to hear Williams' plea.